 Regarding the relationship between transparency and trust in government, data presented in table 5 will help to answer the two questions put forward by Fivat and Pasquier (2014).
-First, data do not prove that greater transparency (both in terms of active and passive transparency) generate greater trust in government in all states considered here.
+First, data do not prove that greater transparency (in terms of FOI laws and total requests) generate greater trust in government in all states considered here.
 As already raised above, trust in government certainly depends on other factors - institutional, historical, and political - but transparency is most of the time presented as having a positive impact on trust in government.
 However, data show that even in some countries where transparency has been enhanced, trust in government has declined significantly.
 Indeed, Mexico and India have experienced a sharp increase in requests submitted to the administration, and score relatively high in open data indexes, but levels of trust in government have dropped by 9 percentage points in both countries between 2007 and 2014.
 Based on this observation, the interpretation which can be drawn is rather general: effects of transparency on trust in government should not be overestimated.

 The absence of direct association between the two does not mean that there is no positive impact of transparency policies, but they remain relatively low compared to other factors.
 At the same time, one could also argue that transparency has no significant effect on trust in government, as shown by previous experiments (Grimmelikhuijsen, 2012).
 Secondly, is transparency considered as a remedy for declining trust in government?
 Data presented in this article tend to prove that trust in government is not declining on a large scale, leading us to refute this argument.
 Other factors have played a crucial role in the enforcement of transparency rules, once again based on historical and institutional roots.
-The need for more accountable and participatory governments, the growing perception of access to information as a fundamental human right, now supported by the development of new technologies, have all contributed to the global praise for transparency.
-Therefore, trust in government should not be always seen as an objective or supposed beneficial effect of transparency, because such an effect is still to be proven empirically.
-However, other studies suggest that the relationship between transparency and trust in government could be investigated in another perspective: benefits to opening government data are better appreciated among citizens who have a higher level of initial trust in government.14 In this sense, trust should not be regarded primarily as an effect of transparency, but rather as a determinant of perceived transparency on the citizens' side.
+The need for more accountable and participatory governments, the growing perception of access to information as a fundamental human right, now supported by the development of new technologies, have all contributed to the global praise for transparency, because such an effect is still to be proven empirically.
+However, other studies suggest that the relationship between transparency and trust in government could be investigated in another perspective: benefits to opening government data are better appreciated among citizens who have a higher level of initial trust in government.15 According to these studies, trust should not be regarded primarily as an effect of transparency, but rather as a determinant of perceived transparency from the citizens.

-8. Key findings
+8. Key Findings